 First of all, backpacking basically means going on a trip that lasts at least one night, and requires you to carry anything you’ll need for the duration of your trip in a backpack.
 It doesn’t technically have to be a wilderness trip, since many people backpack through countries and enjoy cities and hostels/hotels the whole time.
 It doesn’t even technically require that you wear your own pack, if you consider taking pack animals with you acceptable.
 It should, however, have something to do with you being able to sustain yourself for a certain amount of time.
 Some backpackers go the ultralight route, cutting down the weight they take with them to a minimum so they can move through the trails ultrafast.
 Less weight-conscious backpackers choose to bring more comfort items, and are willing to take 12-packs of beer, chairs, books, and other surprising items.
 Dirty Gourmet backpacking usually fits somewhere in between.

 The three of us have backpacked a good amount in our lives.
-The longest trips last around two weeks (unless you count the 4-month bike tour), and we’re not opposed to a quick overnight trip on a weekend.
+The longest trips last around two weeks, and we’re not opposed to a quick overnight trip on a weekend.
 None of us focus too much on the ultralight mentality, since we are mainly recreational with the activity, rather than hugely goal-oriented.
 We also don’t need too many luxuries, since we understand the beauty of being able to walk back out of the woods instead of limp at the end of the trip.
 We aren’t opposed to difficulty.
 This is often the major factor that guarantees you get away from people and see magnificent places.
 We backpack up mountains and through snow storms with enthusiasm.
 It’s worth it.
 Remember, you’re getting away from your normal everyday activities to have an adventure!

 So, we classify backpacking recipes broadly enough that all groups of backpackers will be happy to include them in their packs.
 Our main philosophy with food is that it is possible and often easy to incorporate delicious creative meals into any trip.
 Here are the specific rules we follow as closely as possible: